 |---|---|---|---|

-| Kurzeme | 503,956 | 140,858 | 3.6× |
+| Kurzeme | 503,956 | 140,858 | 3.6x |

-| Latgale | 460,604 | 107,454 | 4.3× |
+| Latgale | 460,604 | 107,454 | 4.3x |

-| Zemgale | 451,407 | 99,878 | 4.5× |
+| Zemgale | 451,407 | 99,878 | 4.5x |

-| Central Latvia (Pierīga) | 352,122 | 160,171 | 2.2× |
+| Central Latvia (Pierīga) | 352,122 | 160,171 | 2.2x |

-| Vidzeme | 322,384 | 456,028 | 0.7× |
+| Vidzeme | 322,384 | 456,028 | 0.7x |

 The explanation is historical.
-Vidzeme is a heavily forested, sparsely populated region with a high share of large contiguous forest tracts that remained in state ownership after the 1990s land reform (some had been seized during the Soviet confiscation and had no private claimants for restitution).
-The forests of Gauja National Park, the Sigulda massif, and the large tracts around Lubāns are all formally state-owned.
+Vidzeme is a heavily forested, sparsely populated region with a high share of large contiguous tracts that remained state-owned after the 1990s land reform.
+Some had been confiscated during the Soviet period and had no private claimants for restitution.
+The forests of Gauja National Park, the Sigulda massif, and the large tracts around Lubāns are formally state-owned.
+Zemgale and Latgale are the inverse: it was precisely there that the 1990s restitution programme ran at full scale, with 5–25 ha plots returned to pre-war owners or their heirs.

 | Private cadastre size, ha | Cadastres | Area, ha | Share of total private area |